Tral: Tourist attractions

-Nagaberan (Upper Dachigam), Wasturwan (Syedabad), Gufkral, Shikargah, Panner Dam, Aripal Spring, Narastan, Hajan and Dilnag are the main tourist attractions of Tral.
+Nagaberan (Upper Dachigam), Wasturwan (Syedabad), Gufkral, Shikargah, Panner Dam, Aripal Spring, Narastan, Hajan, and Dilnag are the main tourist attractions of Tral.
 Tarsar-Marsar lakes are also accessible via the meadows of Nagaberan.

 Tral Wildlife Sanctuary

 On 26 October 2019, the government declared a new breeding ground for endangered Kashmiri stag (Hangul) in Tral area.
 It was named as Tral Wildlife Sanctuary which is spread over 154.15 sqkm and came into being by merging Paner-Shikargah forest area in Tral with Overa-Aru Wildlife Sanctuary in Pahalgam.

 Security situation

 Tral is a volatile area and a traditional hotbed of militancy.
-Burhan Wani, former commander of Hizbul Mujahideen, hailed from Dadasara Tral.
+Burhan Wani, former commander of Hizbul Mujahideen, hailed from Sharifabad, Tral.
 Hizbul Mujahideen commander Sabzar Bhat, successor of Burhan Wani, also hailed from Rathsuna Tral and was killed in Saimoh village (Tral) by Indian security forces, thus sparking days of unrest.
-Ansar Ghazwat-ul-Hind (Kashmir based Al-Qaeda Cell) is also believed to be operated from Tral as its founder and chief, Zakir Musa, hailed from Noorpora area of Tral.
+Ansar Ghazwat-ul-Hind (Kashmir-based Al-Qaeda Cell) is also believed to be operating from Tral as its founder and chief, Zakir Musa, hailed from the Noorpora area of Tral.